Alice Through the Looking Glass (2016 film): Plot

-Returning to the present, Alice discovers the Mad Hatter at the brink of death.
+Returning to the present, Alice sees that the Mad Hatter is at the brink of death.
 After Alice tearfully says she believes him, the Hatter awakens and reforms back to his normal self.
-The Wonderlanders go to the Red Queen's castle and find the Hatter's family shrunk and trapped in an ant farm.
+The Wonderlanders go to the Red Queen's second castle and find the Hatter's family shrunk and trapped in an ant farm.
 The Red Queen apprehends them and steals the Chronosphere from Alice, taking her sister back to the day she lied about the tart to hide behind a door and listen to the scene.
-The White Queen whispers 'no' as her younger self denies stealing the tart and the Red Queen is so furious she burst through the door and screams 'liar' at the White princess.
-The red princess sees the Red Queen (herself) creating a time paradox, and first their faces and bodies rust before all of Wonderland rusts.
+The White Queen whispers "No," as her younger self denies stealing the tart; the Red Queen furiously bursts through the door and screams at her sister's younger self.
+The young Red Queen sees her older self, creating a time paradox, and their faces and bodies rust.
+All of Wonderland then begins to be taken over by the rust.

 Using the Chronosphere, Alice and the Hatter race back to the present, where Alice runs for her life to place the Chronosphere back in its original place.
-Initially the rust outruns her but she is stopped with her hand just above the stand - sparks make the connection and everything un-rusts.
-The Mad Hatter reunites with his family.
-The White Queen apologizes to her sister for lying, which is what the Red Queen wanted.
-Alice bids her friends farewell and returns to the real world where her mother refuses to turn Alice's ship over to Hamish, and the two set to travel the world on behalf of their own company.
+Initially, she outruns the rust, but is stopped with her hand just above the stand.
+Sparks make the connection and the rust dissolves.
+The Mad Hatter reunites with his family, while the White Queen apologizes to the redeemed Red Queen for lying.
+Alice bids her friends farewell and returns to the real world.

+Upon Alice's return, her mother refuses to turn Alice's ship over to Hamish.
+Alice and her mother start their own company and travel on its behalf.